oguzerdo/HomeCreditDefaultRisk/README.md

 ## Detailed EDA Reports of Tables

-You can reach the **detailed EDA analyzes** of the tables we think are the **most important** and the reports of the new variables created within the scope of the project from the links below.
+You can reach the **detailed EDA analysis** of the tables we think are the **most important** and the reports of the new variables created within the scope of the project from the links below.

 **Application**